God of War Ragnarök developers on crafting the ultimate sequel

 Q: The word “epic” is used a lot, but I think it’s very true, in every sense of the word, for this game.
 Even in the first few hours you have two incredible setpieces — Freya chasing Kratos in the sled and then Thor comes in fights Kratos.
 And there’s many more that I won’t spoil.
 But when you design these set pieces, which are so rooted in narrative but also have such big scale and action to them — what kind of work goes into that?
 Even when you’re animating everything, even little things like when Freya attacks, then Kratos falls off the sled, gets back on it, they swerve left and right… How do you conceive of and ultimately create these kinds of setpieces?

-Velasquez: It’s a full team effort.
+Velazquez: It’s a full team effort.
 It’s a collaboration between our combat design team who designs those big epic moments, big fights, but then we collaborate with animation and also our cinematics group.
 Because, as you see a lot, especially in the two moments that you talked about, there’s a lot of gameplay, but then it’s interwoven with these personal moments where you get really close to the characters.
 And then you need to have these cool transitions that happen between the gameplay moments.
 So there’s definitely a lot of collaboration that happens.
 Erica’s team, for example, in the Thor fight, especially towards the end, they had to intermingle this, going from gameplay over to this really cool epic cinematic that I won’t spoil.
 But it’s definitely a collaboration.
 Do you want to add anything to that, Erica?

 Pinto: Yeah.
 From a narrative standpoint, it’s about, ‘what is the story we’re trying to tell and what are the beats that make sense there?’
 And then from a technical side, it’s like, ‘well, if the player can be anywhere in this arena, how do we work them into place so that we can have a cinematic happen in the right place so that they’re looking in the right direction?
 And at the end of the cinematic, lead the player to where they want to go next?’
 There’s definitely a combination of artistic and technical endeavors to pull this off.

-Velasquez: Yeah, there’s definitely a lot of tricks under the hood that the player may not perceive and see, but that are happening to make sure that things get lined up and everything gets to the point where we need it to be.
+Velazquez: Yeah, there’s definitely a lot of tricks under the hood that the player may not perceive and see, but that are happening to make sure that things get lined up and everything gets to the point where we need it to be.

 Q: One of my favourite things about the combat this time around is that the levels are bigger and more interactive.
 Specifically, there’s a verticality, with a fluidity of going to higher platforms or further platforms using the blades.
 Where did that idea come from?
 And from an animation perspective, what did you have to do to ensure that it feels seamless?
 Where you’re maybe fighting on the ground, then you maybe you see a Draugr up high, you launch yourself up there, then jump back down and slam an enemy.
 There’s a seamlessness to it.
 What did you have to do to ensure that and maintain that combat rhythm?

-Velasquez: One of the goals we set out to accomplish in Ragnarök was to give the combat and give it boost and make it more fluid.
+Velazquez: One of the goals we set out to accomplish in Ragnarök was to give the combat and give it boost and make it more fluid.
 So I think one of the biggest things was like, ‘Hey, let’s create some arenas that have verticality so that you’re constantly going up and down, jumping off platforms, reaching higher places.
 So, of course, the grapple hook made the most sense, because it was something that Kratos did before in the past games.
 We do look to our previous games to see what we can bring back to the forefront and present it in a new way.
 So to me, that was an immediate early idea that was conceived: ‘yes, we need to have Kratos have more mobility.’
 And now that Atreus is more independent as well, he didn’t have to wait for him to jump on his back or anything like that.
 So now, Kratos is able to move around the arena more freely.
 And that was just a perfect way that was drawn from the past games that for him to be able to do that.
 And we just needed to make sure that it felt snappy and responsive.
 It was treated almost as a combat move in and of itself, because it needs to feel as good as a combat move.
 And I think that’s the secret to making it flow.

 Q: And part of the change with Ragnarök is you have the Blades early on, so you come up with all these ways to integrate them into combat that — verticality being one of them.
 What are some of your favourite new moves with that?
 For me personally, from an animation perspective, the one where he’s like spinning the blades kind of like a lasso.